The Making of yamamayu Textiles — From Plants to Textile

 Chemical Dyes

-We carefully choose lower-impact dyes to balance vivid color with fastness.
+We carefully choose lower-impact dyes in order to balance vivid color and durability.

-We spin from floss in small amounts—only as much as needed.
+We spin in small amounts, making only as much as is needed.

 STEP 3: Weaving